apache/echarts-doc/en/option/partial/label.md

 {{target:partial-label-desc}}

-${name}text label on the graphic can be used to explain some data information of the graphic, for example, value, name and so on.`label` is placed in ECharts 2.x under `itemStyle.normal`.
-In ECharts 3, in order to make the whole configuration structure more reasonable and flat, `label`is taked to the same level as `itemStyle` and possesses rwo status `normal` and `emphasis` like `itemStyle`.
+Text label of ${name}, to explain some data information about graphic item like value, name and so on. `label` is placed under `itemStyle.normal` in ECharts 2.x.
+In ECharts 3, to make the configuration structure flatter, `label`is taken to be at the same level with `itemStyle`, and has two status `normal` and `emphasis` as `itemStyle` does.

 {{target:partial-label}}
 #${prefix} show(boolean) = ${defaultShowLabel|default("false")}
-Wheteher shows tag.
+Whether to show label.
 #${prefix} position(string|Array) = ${defaultPosition}
 {{use:partial-label-position}}
 {{ if: ${formatter} }}